-- HAE is a complex, serious disease with many idiosyncrasies and a varied market.
-The current approved therapies all address certain specific segments/phenotypes of HAE. - RUCONEST[®] as the only recombinant PRT serves a segment the other therapies are unable to serve in an adequate way, due to its dosing and method of administration - Pharming, as a result of the solid RUCONEST[®]; business, has a strong balance sheet with growing cash position - With Q3 results, we are almost at the full year 2018 level
+- HAE is a complex, serious disease with many idiosyncrasies and a varied market. - The current approved therapies all address certain specific segments/phenotypes of HAE. - RUCONEST[®] is the only recombinant PRT, and serves a segment the other therapies are unable to serve in an adequate way, due to its dosing and method of administration - As a result of the solid RUCONEST[®] business, Pharming has a strong balance sheet with growing cash position - New re-acquisition of territories licensed to Sobi in December 2019 allows expansion of EU and RoW sales